-B.3 Show Power Command
+B.2 Show Power Command

 As shown in Example B-1, the show power command can be used to display the power status of the system.
-The cabinet contains three power regulators.
-If the cabinet has fewer than three regulators, the appropriate column (A, B, or C) is left blank.
 The bottom three lines of the output, showing PIU power status, are printed for the main cabinet only.